jeanc18rlos/dental-vip-cms/src/pages/en/specialties/periodontics.md

         the risk of periodontal disease in women, and this in turn, is associated with preeclampsia, low birth weight and premature birth.
-Periodontal disease, by suppose a deposit of microorganisms and their toxic products, can trigger a systemic risk response.
+Periodontal disease, by suppose a deposit of microorganisms and their toxic products, can trigger a response with systemic risk.
 Therefore, expectant women should always seek immediate care for periodontal disease and thus reduce the risk of pre and postnatal complications.</p>\n"
     - question: How can periodontal diseases be prevented?
       answer: "<p>Keeping gums healthy throughout life should not be as difficult as it seems.
 We only need constancy in the hygiene and care of our mouth,